Scientific Name

 Fertilizing: Feed annually with a balanced fertilizer.
 Apply the fertilizer to the soil according to the package directions in spring as new growth appears.

-Repotting: Plants in containers do require a little more care than those in gardens.
+Repotting: Plants in containers require a little more care than gardens.
 Repot your H. pallescens when it outgrows its current pot by moving it to a larger pot to hold the plant better.
 Spring is the best time to repot this plant.
 Make sure the soil is dry before you begin the repotting process.

 Propagation: This succulent can be grown from seeds, division, or stem cuttings.
 Sow the seeds in spring.
 Dividing your H. pallescens is easy and can be carried out at almost any time in the growing season, though it is probably best done in spring or early summer.
 Propagate by stem cuttings in summer.